National Defense Authorization Act Analysis (S.2296)

 What It Is:

-The NDAA is a recurring U.S. federal law allowing funding, policies, and priorities for the Department of Defense, and deals with related national security programs for the fiscal years.
-The FY 2026 NDAA was signed into law December 18, 2025.
-The federal funding goes to things like national defense, personal policies, cybersecurity, and strategic ideals.
-This FY 2026 NDAA authorized over $900 billion for defense and related activities where money shall be allocated.
-Current issues driving debate over the budgeting is the need for balancing strategic competitions between powers such as China, other issues include integrating new technologies, domestic priorities, as well as geopolitical and alliance commitments In Europe and Asia.
+The National Defense Authorization Act (NDAA) is a recurring U.S. federal law authorizing funding, policies, and priorities for the Department of Defense, dealing with related national security programs for the fiscal year.
+The Fiscal Year (FY) 2026 NDAA was signed into law on December 18, 2025 (Congress.gov, 2025).
+Federal funding goes toward national defense, personnel policies, cybersecurity, and strategic initiatives.
+This FY 2026 NDAA authorized over $900 billion for defense and related activities.
+Current issues driving debate over the budgeting include the need to balance strategic competition between major powers such as China, alongside integrating new technologies, managing domestic priorities, and honoring geopolitical and alliance commitments in Europe and Asia.

 Problems The Bill Solves:

-The Fiscal 2026 NDAA serves as a laid-out budgeting plan.
-The FY 2026 NDAA authorizes funding to help modernize weapon systems and infrastructures to improve the aging equipment and military readiness for global superpower.
-The U.S. military has struggled trying to recruit qualified members and budgeting allocated to this section allows for Increased pay, housing conditions, and provided aids through this Fiscal Budget.
-The FY 2026 NDAA allocates money to developing technological gaps In AI, Cybersecurity, and Biotech.
-The FY 2026 NDAA has expanded AI research, testing, and oversight within the Department of Defense.
-The FY 2026 NDAA continues to improve sections of the U.S. infrastructures such as fixing readiness gaps, modernizing the military, supporting retired and current military members through aids and preventing future wars.
+The FY 2026 NDAA serves as a structured budgeting plan.
+It authorizes funding to help modernize weapon systems and infrastructure to improve aging equipment and maintain military readiness.
+Because the U.S. military has struggled to recruit qualified members, funding allocated to this section allows for increased pay, upgraded housing conditions, and personnel aid through this fiscal budget.
+Furthermore, the FY 2026 NDAA allocates capital to close technological gaps in artificial intelligence (AI), cybersecurity, and biotechnology, expanding AI research, testing, and oversight within the Department of Defense (Department of Defense [DoD], 2025).
+Ultimately, the law improves U.S. infrastructure by addressing readiness gaps, modernizing the military, and supporting retired and current military members.

 Pros and Cons: